How Forgiveness Therapy Can Benefit Mental Health And Well-Being

 The process

 Throughout your sessions, your therapist may provide a safe environment to help you feel comfortable discussing your personal history.
 It could feel challenging to discuss your history of trauma.
 However, communicating your feelings can help you heal.
-Your therapist may listen to your story, or they may ask questions to help guide the conversation.
+Your therapist may listen to your story, or they may ask questions to guide the conversation.

 Coping with shame and acceptance

 After a trauma, many people may find it difficult to stop thinking of ways they could have prevented the traumatic event from happening.
 They may come to blame themselves for the event, even though they were survivors of something complex.
-In these instances, self forgiveness can be a challenge.
+In these instances, self-forgiveness can be a challenge.

 Fortunately, learning to forgive yourself is a teachable skill.
 After you tell your story, your therapist might work to help you understand that what happened to you was not your fault.
 They may also work to help you accept that you cannot change the past and to develop a more balanced view of the situation, as opposed to blaming yourself for making mistakes that likely are not your fault.